raideno/convex-billing/packages/docs/guides/index.md

   a user id or an organization id.
 - Stripe Customer is created once per entity and stored in KV.
-- Subscription data is cached in KV and kept in sync by a Stripe webhook and a periodic/manual `sync` call.
+- Subscription data is cached in KV and kept in sync by a Stripe webhook and a
-- Limits and features are read from Stripe Price metadata using prefixes:
-  - Limits prefix: `limits:`
-  - Features prefix: `features:`
-- Consumption can be enforced against the active subscription limit.

 ## Pick a guide